thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Functionality & MVP

-Players will be able to:
+Players are able to:

 - Play, pause, and slow
 - Click (or hold SPACEBAR) and drag to draw routes for planes

-In addition, this project includes on-screen instructions that appear in the early phase of the game.
+In addition, this project includes on-screen instructions that appear in the early phase of the game as well as a highscores leaderboard that appears upon losing and entering player name.

 ### Wireframes and gameplay
 <p align="center">